leviysoft/visor/readme.md

 # Visor

-LeviySoft.Visor is a optics library for .NET
+LeviySoft.Visor is an optics library for .NET

 ## Rationale

-C# introduced record types, which are a first-class implementation of immutable data types.
+C# 9 introduced record types, which are a first-class implementation of immutable data types.
 While records are very useful for domain modeling, it can be pretty akward to modify deeply nested structures:

 ```csharp